waynemoir/waynemoir.com/_posts/2012-01-25-versatile-background-patterns-with-css.md

 ---
 title: Versatile Background Patterns With CSS
-author: wayne.moir
 layout: default
 categories:
-- Asides
+- Web development
 tags:
 - Colour
 - CSS
 - Design
 - Photoshop
 ---
-#
+# Versatile Background Patterns With CSS

 One thing that has always bugged me about background patterns in web design is the lack of versatility in changing colours.
 It has always felt like changing the colour of the pattern could be easily done using CSS background colours, but I could never dial down the process to best achieve this.